tonioloewald/bindinator.js/docs/angular.md

     </div>

 The `b8r` example is simply HTML.
-It's going to be parsed and rendered by the browser using its native C++ HTML pipeline.
-The Angular code is some kind of templating language that's going to be parsed and rendered using Javascript code (or, if you're lucky, WebAssembly) that you have to both download, load into RAM, and run.
+It's going to be parsed and rendered by the browser using its native HTML parsing pipeline.
+The Angular code is some kind of templating language that's going to be parsed and rendered using Javascript code (or, if you're lucky, WebAssembly) that the client will have to download, load into RAM, and run.

-`b8r`'s bindings do have a simple syntax, but it's designed to be almost self-explanatory, and experience has shown that programmers completely new to `b8r` can read b8r bindings and grok what they do (although it can take a few visits to the documentation to understand how to write some of the more exotic bindings)
+`b8r`'s bindings do have a simple syntax, but it's designed to be almost self-explanatory, and experience has shown that programmers completely new to `b8r` can read b8r bindings and grok what they do (although it can take a few visits to the documentation to understand how to write some of the more exotic bindings).

 Oh, and `b8r`'s bindings are attributes that show up in the DOM and help you debug using the browser's native debugging tools.